microsoftgraph/dataconnect-solutions/solutions/Fabric Capacity Insights Pre Requisites/readme.md

 7. This imported pipeline might be missing two note books that are required for pipeline to run.
 This is due to by design /known issues that exists in pipelines tempaltes that are published to fabric template gallery.

-    - Download note books [Merge Sites and Permissions To Final Table](./notebooks/Merge%20Sites%20and%20Permissions%20To%20Final%20Table.ipynb) and [Read Last Snapshot Dates](./notebooks/Read%20Last%20Snapshot%20Dates.ipynb) to local computer first and import to fabric work space.
+    - Download note books [Merge Sites and Files To Final Table - Capacity Scenario](./notebooks/Merge%20Sites%20and%20Files%20To%20Final%20Table%20-%20Capacity%20Scenario.ipynb) and [Read Last Snapshot Dates - Capacity Scenario](./notebooks/Read%20Last%20Snapshot%20Dates%20-%20Capacity%20Scenario.ipynb) to local computer first and import to fabric work space.

 8. Import downloaded notebooks to workspace